 5. Anomaly Detection and Spend Alerts

 The problem: Campaign spend spikes happen over weekends and holidays when nobody is watching.
-A misfired budget change or a bidding algorithm anomaly can waste AED 20,000–50,000 before Monday morning.
+A misfired budget change or bidding algorithm anomaly can waste AED 20,000–50,000 before Monday morning.

 The result: Overspend incidents caught within one hour instead of the following business day.
 For high-budget campaigns, this automation pays for itself in the first month.